This blog post was originally posted on September 27, 2019 and was updated on January 29, 2021.

 But what has changed more than 100 years after the dish was invented?

 The dish never took off in its homeland—in fact, no restaurants in Italy, apart from the two Alfredos, serve it.
-In Italy, it’s more of a dish you make at home when you have very few ingredients in your fridge.
-To tell the truth, it isn’t that famous here in Rome, and many people don’t even know it’s a thing.
+In Italy, it’s the kind of dish you make at home when you have very few ingredients in your fridge.
+It isn’t that famous here in Rome, and many people don’t even know it’s a thing.

 Overseas, though, it’s still famous, with its notorious variations that range from parsley and heavy cream to shrimp and chicken.